sslyu/manageiq-documentation/provisioning_virtual_machines_and_hosts/_topics/retirement.md

 ### Setting Retirement in a Provision Request
 {: #setting_retirement_in_a_provision_request}

 If you are using {{ site.data.product.title_short }} to provision, you can set when you want retirement in the provision request.
 To see how to create a request, see [Provisioning Requests](../provisioning_virtual_machines_and_hosts/#provisioning-requests).
-A warning email will be sent to the owner before the retirement.
+A warning email is sent to the owner before the retirement.

 #### Scheduling Retirement in a Provision Request
 {: #scheduling_retirement_in_a_provision_request}

-When provisioning a cloud instance or virtual machine, a multi-tabbed screen appears where you can set up your provision requests.
+When you are provisioning a cloud instance or virtual machine, a multi-tabbed screen appears where you can set up your provision requests.

 1. Click the **Schedule** tab to set when to provision your request and the lifespan of the virtual machine or instance.

 2. In **Lifespan**, you can choose to power on the virtual machines or instances after creation and set the **Time until Retirement**.
-If you select the time until retirement, you will select **Retirement Warning** accordingly.
+If you select the time until retirement, select a **Retirement Warning** if needed.

 3. Click **Submit**.